-Although administrative & professional employees (codes 100/110) are not paid for overtime, those required to work two or more hours beyond their normal quitting time or on a weekend or holiday are entitled to reimbursement of the cost of a meal.
+Although Administrator and Professional employees are not paid for overtime, those required to work two or more hours beyond their normal quitting time or on a weekend or holiday are entitled to reimbursement of the cost of a meal.
 The maximum reimbursement for a meal is $10.00.
 A receipt is required.
 The mechanism for obtaining reimbursement varies depending on the office, therefore, an employee should discuss details with his or her supervisor or Human Resources Officer.

 The Fair Labor Standards Act (FLSA) regulates minimum wage, overtime pay, equal pay, record keeping and child labor standards for employees.
 The regulations identify and exclude certain workers from the FLSA minimum wage and overtime requirements.
 Administration and enforcement of the FLSA is the responsibility of the Department of Labor (DOL).

 Where New York State law and FLSA conflict, employers must follow the provision that is more favorable to the employee.

 Employees are considered exempt or not exempt from the overtime pay provision of the FLSA based on the responsibilities of their jobs.
 In order to be considered exempt, job responsibilities must meet specific FLSA criteria as either Administrative, Executive, or Professional positions.
 The Compensation Office applies the criteria to the responsibilities of a position to determine whether a position is exempt or not exempt from the overtime pay provisions of the Act.